doronbehar/dotfiles/README.md

 # My dotfiles
-> Many people have a repo like this, but this is mine.

-* I use `zsh` but I can work with bash and not feel the difference at all.
+* I use `Neovim`.
+* I use `zsh`.
+* I don't use 'Oh-My-zsh' - It's too robust in my opinion.
+* I have a 'powerlineish' prompt but I tried to make it's setup simple as possible - using the `autoload promptinit`
-* I use `Neovim` but I'm flexible with Vim.
+* I use `zsh-syntax-highlighting`.
-* I use `powerline` the python powerline from https://github.com/powerline/powerline.
-I use it in the shell **but not in Vim/Neovim**.
-From some reason it takes a shit load of my CPU.
-* I don't use 'Oh-My-zsh' -- I just don't like it because I'm not sure it's stable as the python based powerline I do use.

-## scripts and functions:
+## selected scripts and functions:
 ### `p` (function)
-`p` synonymies for 'project', Does the following:
+`p` is synonymies for 'project', the function does the following:
 * Reads `.config/ranger/bookmarks`.
 * Brings you to the directory specified by the bookmarks.
+* If the directory is a git repository, you will see `git`'s `status`.
-* If you have a makefile in that directory, any variables in that file will be sourced to the shell.
+* If you have a `makefile` in that directory, any variables in that file will be sourced to the shell.

 ##### Usage
 You need to use/create a bookmarks file in `.config/ranger/bookmarks` which will looks like that: